rust-lang/rust/doc/tutorial.md

 assert z == 20;
 ~~~~

 This is where the 'move' operator comes in.
-It is similar to
+It is similar to `copy`,
-`copy`, but it de-initializes its source.
-Thus, the owned box can move
+but it de-initializes its source.
+Thus, the owned box can move from
-from `x` to `y`, without violating the constraint that it only has a
+`x` to `y`, without violating the constraint that it only has a single
-single owner (if you used assignment instead of the move operator, the
+owner (using assignment instead of the move operator would, in
-box would, in principle, be copied).
+principle, copy the box).

 ~~~~ {.xfail-test}
 let x = ~10;